jenkinsci/scm-manager-plugin/README.md

   }
 }
 ```

+#### Custom Properties

+The SCM-Manager Plugin custom properties allows users to define additional properties for each repository, with a key-value structure.
+Those properties will be injected as an environment variable into each multi brach pipeline build, if it uses the SCM-Manager as its source.
+The environment variables will always be named with the same scheme.
+It starts with the prefix `SCM_CUSTOM_PROP_` and will end with the key of the custom property.
+For example the custom property with the key `lang`, will be injected as the environment variable `SCM_CUSTOM_PROP_lang`.
+The value of the environment variable, will be the value of the custom property.

 ### Organization Folders &ndash; Namespaces
 If you want to have build jobs for every repository in a namespace, you can create "SCM-Manager Namespace" jobs.
 These